|About Robert England|

 Robert Stowe England is an author and financial journalist who has specialized in writing about financial institutions, financial markets, retirement income issues, and the financial impact of population aging.

-He writes for Institututional Investor, Mortgage Banking, American Banker and Banking Strategies, and The Economist Intelligence Unit, a division of The Economist Group.
+He writes for Institututional Investor and Bank Administration Institute's Banking Strategies Mortgage Banking, as well as others such as American Banker and OnWallStreet, and The Economist Intelligence Unit, a division of The Economist Group.
+He was a contributing writer and senior writer at Mortgage Banking Magazine from 1989 until October 2016, when the magazine ceased publication.
 He has reported in-depth on the financial crisis and market turmoil of 2007 to 2009, gaining praise for his work in the Wall Street Journal.

 From 1999 to 2003 he has served as director of research for the Global Aging Initiative (GAI) at the Center for Strategic and International Studies in Washington, D.C.
 CSIS published three books authored by Mr. England on the impact of global aging on government spending on the elderly, the global economy, and financial markets.